M7x0-0ya2ser/THM-VPN/README.md

 ```

 ---
-▶ Before you start to use the tool if you aren't install openvpn follow the next steps, if already installed skip the next steps<br/>
+## Before you start to use the tool if you aren't install openvpn follow the next steps, if already installed skip the next steps

 ```bash
 1- sudo apt update
 2- sudo apt install openvpn
 ```

----

-▶ To install and use tool<br/>
+## To install and use tool<br/>